kirillov-n-s/radann/README.md

 As for now, it is a university coursework with a lot of unfinished and "just working" stuff that is subject to change.

-The library is contained in `radann` folder.
+The library is contained in `radann` folder and only needs `radann.h` to be included to use.
 Requires C++17 and CUDA Toolkit (developed on 11.6).
-The repository also includes a neural network example for MNIST digit recognition in main.
+The repository also contains a neural network example for MNIST digit recognition in `main.cu`.